heptarch/heptarch.github.io/drafts/demon.md

 Once-Ellen has no body.
-It is a programmable supply of connections to the rest of universe, with an attentional locus that can choose to spread, concentrate or divide at will.
+It is a programmable supply of connections to the rest of universe, with an attentional locus that can choose to spread, concentrate or divide.
 It imagines an arm; dirt, water and air congeal muddily into a limb.
 It imagines fire; oxygen sublimes and ignites, while the surface of the chamber grows uniformly cooler.
-Thought dynamically constituting matter.
+ Will dynamically constituting matter.

 The locus splits and asks itself: